DerDemystifier/AnkiIgnoreCase/README.md

 ### How to uninstall?

 >Go to Addons->SmarterTypeField->Click "delete addon".
 This will also automatically clean up the script tag from your cards.
-> If you had opted for manual install, then you need to manually uninstalling by retracing the steps.
+> If you had opted for manual install, then you need to manually uninstall it by retracing manual installation the steps.
 Basically, delete the `<script>` tag from your card(s).

 ### Does this work in Anki Version 2.x.xx